Ipstenu/varnish-http-purge/readme.txt

 * Improve flushing for cases when there's no Post ID
 * Add filter so other plugins can add events to trigger purge when they have no post ID
 * Add compatibility with [Autoptimize](https://wordpress.org/plugins/autoptimize/) so it flushes Varnish when you flush their cache

-= 3.8 =
-* Add varnish_http_purge_events filter to allow people to add their own events for purging. (props @norcross)
-* Add a method to grab the response from purge request and pass to the 'after_purge_url' action for debugging. (props @shaula)
-* Added wp-cli command: wp varnish purge (to purge varnish)
-* Adding some docblocks
-* Fixing i18n

 == Screenshots ==